Envelopes of holomorphy and extension of functions of bounded type: Introduction

 \section{Introduction}

-In this note, we consider the problem of extending holomorphic functions of bounded type defined on an open subset $U$ of a Banach space, to larger domains.
-We are particularly interested in determining the largest open set to which all those functions extend uniquely.
-As it could be expected, to properly pose and study the problem, we must expand our investigations to the Riemann domains framework.
-Our problem translates, then, to the characterization of the envelope of holomorhpy of a Riemann domain modeled on a Banach space, with respect to the algebra of analytic funcions of bounded type.
-Loosely speaking, if $X$ is a Riemann domain over the Banach space $E$, the $H_b$-envelope of holomorphy of $X$ is the largest Riemann domain (over $E$) ``containing $X$'' to which every holomorphic function of bounded type on $X$ has a unique extension.
+This work was motivated by the following question: given an open subset $U$ of a complex Banach space, which is the largest open set containing $U$ to which holomorphic functions of bounded type on $U$ extend uniquely?
+As it could be expected, to properly pose and study the problem, we must expand our investigations to the Riemann domain framework.
+Our problem translates, then, to the characterization of the envelope of holomorphy of a Riemann domain modeled on a Banach space, with respect to the algebra of analytic funcions of bounded type.
+Loosely speaking, if $X$ is a Riemann domain over the Banach space $E$, the $H_b$-envelope of holomorphy of $X$ is the largest Riemann domain (over $E$) ``containing $X$'' to which every holomorphic function of bounded type on $X$ has a unique holomorphic extension.
+We show in Theorem~\ref{envelopes coincide} that the $H_b$-envelope of holomorphy of $X$ can be identified with a subset of the spectrum of $H_b(X)$, the algebra of all holomorphic functions on $X$ of bounded type.

 When we turn back to our original motivation and start with an open set $U\subset E$, we want to find out conditions on $U$ that ensures its envelope to be also an open subset of $E$ (in this case, the envelope is said to be schlicht or univalent).
-In this context, we will show in Corollary \ref{envoltura H_b balanceados} that, if $U$ is a balanced open subset of a symmetrically regular Banach space, then its envelope of holomorphy is univalent and has a simple description.
+In this context, we will show in Theorem~\ref{envoltura H_b balanceados} that, if $U$ is a balanced open subset, then its envelope of holomorphy is univalent and has a simple description in terms of the polynomially convex hull of $U$.
+If $U$ is also bounded, extensions to the envelope are of bounded type (Theorem~\ref{extension acotados}).
+However, we show in Example~\ref{ejemplo} an unbounded balanced open subset of $c_0$ for which extensions to the envelope are not necessarily of bounded type, answering a question of Hirschowitz~\cite[Remarque 1.8]{Hir72}.
+We also relate the polynomial convexity with the property of being a $H_b$-domain of holomorphy, showing that these two concepts coincide for bounded balanced open sets (Theorem~\ref{extension acotados}).

-We are also interested in alternative definitions of the envelope of holomorphy, that takes into account that we are dealing with functions of bounded type: largest Riemann domains to which every function of bounded type uniquely extend and such that the extensions are also of bounded type, or, at least, such that the extensions have some additional properties other than holomorphy.
-We show that extensions to the envelope are not necessarily of bounded type, answering a question of Hirschowitz~\cite[Remarque 1.8]{Hir72}.
-We also consider extensions from $U\subset E$ to open subsets of the bidual of $E$, and present some interesting properties of the spectrum of the algebra of functions of bounded type.